Does High Blood Sugar Make You Sleepy? Here’s Why And Tips

 • Mental health issues

-When You Should Reach Out For a Pro
+When You Should Reach Out To A Pro

 Feeling tired every once in a while is normal and usually shouldn’t cause concern for an underlying health issue.
 However, prolonged periods of fatigue may indicate something more serious and should be addressed by a health professional.

-It’s time to see your doctor if you have been feeling fatigued and:
+It’s time to see your healthcare provider if you have been feeling fatigued and:

 • can’t think of any reasonable cause of your fatigue